Canonical formulation of the plasmon - hard particle scattering process in a quark-gluon plasma: Equation for the averaged colorless charge

 The term in (\ref{eq:10y}) with the antisymmetric structure constants $f^{ d e c}$ will give us zero contribution due to the symmetry of the trace ${\rm tr} \bigl( t^{\,d} _{{\bf p}} t^{\,e} _{{\bf p}}\bigr)$ with respect to the permutation of indices $d$ and $e$.
 Thus we finally obtain for (\ref{eq:10y})

-Taking into account all the above calculations, Sohotsky's formula (\ref{eq:6y}) and reducing the left and right-hand sides by the common multiplier $n_{\bf p}$, we find instead of (\ref{eq:10w}) the following equation for the averaged colorless charge $\bigl\langle \mathcal{Q} \bigr\rangle$:
+Taking into account all the above calculations, Sokhotsky's formula (\ref{eq:6y}) and reducing the left and right-hand sides by the common multiplier $n_{\bf p}$, we find instead of (\ref{eq:10w}) the following equation for the averaged colorless charge $\bigl\langle \mathcal{Q} \bigr\rangle$:

 Here, we have introduced the shorthand notation for the colorless quadratic combination of the averaged color charge

 Let us analyze the right-hand side of the obtained equation (\ref{eq:10p}).
 The amplitude modulus square $\bigl| \mathscr{T}^{\,(2, )}_{{\bf k}_{1},\,{\bf k}_{2}}({\bf v}) \bigr|^{2}$, due to the first property in (\ref{eq:5j}), is an even function with respect to the permutation ${\bf k}_{1} \rightleftarrows {\bf k}_{2}$.
 The resonance condition